-From De Soto National Forest, drop south to cross into Alabama and head to Mobile and then follow the same routing as on the Coastal Route toward Destin.
+From De Soto National Forest, drop south to cross into Alabama and head to Mobile and then follow the same routing as on the Galveston Route toward Destin.

 Best places to stop between Dallas and Destin

-Whether you choose the meandering Coastal Route or the more direct Inland Route, you will want to make time to stop and soak in your surroundings.
+Whether you choose the meandering Galveston Route or the more direct Shreveport Route, you will want to make time to stop and soak in your surroundings.
 Below are a few of our favorite places to stay where you can both recharge and delight in culture and history.

 Experience the “Big Easy”

 The “Big Easy” is one of a kind with its rich history, unique festivities, incredible music and food scenes.
 No trip along the Gulf Coast would be complete without stopping to experience New Orleans, which is about three-quarters of the way to Destin.